 There are tens of thousands of people dressed like they’ve teleported in from the Middle Ages, jousting, dancing, shows and vendors galore.
 Plus probably a few random Trekkies who can’t pass up an opportunity to cosplay like the Starship Enterprise landed in Medieval Europe.

-What are your favorite summer festivals?
+What are your favourite summer festivals?
 Let us know in the comments!